 Since the strength of any university lies in its academic programs, keeping these programs current through a carefully constructed and maintained course and program development system is essential to the educational mission of the University.

 The Course and Program Development Office facilitates curricular changes from academic departments through the input system to final action by the Provost (or designee).

-The Catalog and Curricular Development Associate’s (7-8954, firstname.lastname@example.org) primary responsibilities is to help faculty prepare proposals for curricular modifications, introduce them into the process and monitor, and facilitate a proposal’s progress through the process until approved.
+The office's primary responsibilities are to help faculty prepare proposals for curricular modifications, introduce them into the process, and facilitate the proposal's progress through the process until approved.
 Carrying out these responsibilities involves such things as,

-- Making sure that proposal forms are properly completed;
+- Making sure that proposal forms are correctly completed;

 - Offering advice about the best way to organize and convey information;

-- Identifying and taking care of potential problems before proposals leave their initiating departments or colleges;
+- Identifying and addressing potential problems before proposals leave their initiating departments or colleges;

 - Distributing proposals to College and Faculty Councils and keeping track of them as they make their way through the Input System;